“Painting is the silence of thought and the music of sight” – Orhun Pamuk

 My miniature art painting in 1996

 When I was only in grade 4, I started loving miniature art.
 I used to look at books with Mughal miniature art and try to copy it.
 During this time I made many but gifted them away.
-In 7th grade, I made another miniature art masterpiece for school competition called ‘A Marriage Ceremony’ in which I made a bride with her friends ready for her Mehendi.
-Unfortunately I had no picture of it and the school never returned it.
+In 7th grade, I made another miniature art masterpiece for a school competition called ‘A Marriage Ceremony’ in which I made a bride with her friends ready for her Mehendi.
+Unfortunately, I had no picture of it and the school never returned it.